xpl/useless/README.md

 Currently `./server` part is not working well, some code may not even compile (especially DB-related things), only the basic function work (request I/O).
 My current focus is to make the `./base` part work, as it is used in production of several projects I'm working on.

-Most of widgets defined in `./client` part are not work well too, as their code is hard out of sync with recent code base changes. `UI.error` widget works well, though (run example app for demo), as well as `jQueryPlus.js` utility.
+Most of widgets defined in `./client` part are not work well too, as their code is hard out of sync with recent code base changes. `UI.error` widget (a thing that displays cool stack traces) works well, though (run example app for demo), as well as `jQueryPlus.js` utility.

 Someday I will publish a complete demo app that utilizes all these features (like a To-Do list or something).